Research Methods

 Decision summary

 Use a periodogram to turn a continuous activity record into two numbers: the dominant period (free-running period under DD) and its spectral power (rhythm strength).
-Choose chi-square or Lomb-Scargle for circadian work in home-cage data, FFT for long even records, and cosinor when a parametric amplitude and phase are wanted.
-Validate every peak against the actogram.
+The activity series is tested against a range of candidate periods; the tallest peak near 24 h is the circadian component.
+Choose the chi-square periodogram (Sokolove-Bushell, with a built-in significance line) or Lomb-Scargle (preferred for uneven or gappy home-cage data) for circadian work, and FFT for long evenly sampled records.
+Cosinor is a complementary least-squares sinusoid fit, not a periodogram, but is often reported alongside for parametric amplitude and acrophase.
+Always validate every peak against the actogram.

 OutputPower vs candidate period, with the circadian peak highlighted.